 - Dimming and flickering lights

-Usually if you notice dimming and flickering lights, there’s a problem with your circuit, not the fixture itself.
+Usually, if you notice dimming and flickering lights, there's a problem with your circuit, not the fixture itself.
 For instance, if you turn on a high-usage appliance such as a space heater or HVAC system, you may notice the lights dim or flicker.
-If you frequently notice dimming and flickering lights, ask an electrician about moving lights to different circuit or installing dedicated circuits for large appliances.
+If you frequently notice dimming and flickering lights, ask an electrician about moving lights to a different circuit or installing dedicated circuits for large appliances.

 - Strange smells